 Learn from CAT Toppers and make your IIM dream complete

 Cracking CAT with a good percentile makes you feel good and converting an IIM Interview call into a final admission offer makes you proud.
 But my dear friend, that is just the beginning.
 When you get enrolled into a B school, phase two of your journey begins.

 Life at an IIM is definitely no cake walk.
 It is a demanding tenure but is equally rewarding in terms of shaping your career.

 Soon after the admission, the induction process will start followed by the commencement of academic sessions.
 The induction is aimed to make you familiar with the existing rules, the value system, the group activities to make you comfortable with your batch mates and other such activities which are management oriented will take place.

-A typical day in the life of an MBA student involves around choosing between sleep, social life and grades- all three at the same time is not at all possible.
-You are so much engrossed in your assignments, presentations, submissions that you have an altogether different after class sessions.
+A typical day in the life of an MBA student involves around choosing between sleep, social life, and grades- all three at the same time is not at all possible.
+You are so much engrossed in your assignments, presentations, and submissions that you have an altogether different after class sessions.
 You can see everyone struggling in and around campus to finish their assignments before deadline.
 Yes, deadlines – we have them for every single thing- they can make you starve, sleep deprived.
 You have to work under pressure, be smart, be competitive and maintain your grades as well.